The Sound Of... McAlmont & Butler

 The Sound Of...
-McAlmont & Butler is the debut album by English rock and soul duo McAlmont & Butler, recorded from 1994–95 and released in 1995, after the duo had split up.
-The album is essentially a compilation, comprising both of the band's singles and the B-side tracks thereof, alongside one unreleased track, "The Right Thing'".
+McAlmont & Butler is the debut album by English rock and soul duo McAlmont & Butler, released in 1995.
+Recorded from 1994 to 1995 and released after the duo had split up, the album is essentially a compilation, comprising both of the band's singles—"Yes" and "You Do"—and the B-side tracks thereof, alongside one previously unreleased track, "The Right Thing'".

-On 2 October 2015 a deluxe edition, which included a second disc of unreleased material and a DVD, was released.
+On 2 October 2015 a deluxe edition of the album, which includes a second disc of unreleased material and a DVD, was released.

+Critical reception

+The Times concluded that "the monumental climax to the seven-minute-long 'You Do' provides a fitting end both to the album and to a relationship that shook so hard that perhaps it had to shatter."

 Track listing

 All songs written by David McAlmont and Bernard Butler, except where noted.